 Along with having a more appealing aesthetic overall, tooth-colored fillings are less likely to expand and contract over time.
 Amalgam fillings are made from metal, which means they would regularly expand when exposed to hot and cold stimuli, then contract back to its original shape.
 This would only break apart the tooth over time, acting as a wedge.

 Since composite resin does not respond to stimuli in this way, it doesn’t cause this issue in teeth.
-Furthermore, composite resin is much easier to mold inside of teeth once placed, reducing the need for removing additional tooth structure in the process.
+Furthermore, composite resin is much easier to mold inside of teeth once placed, reducing the need for removing additional tooth structure during the restorative dentistry process.

 After examining your teeth and removing any present decay, one of our dentists will begin preparing your tooth for filling placement.
 This typically includes applying an etchant material, which allows the resin to better bond with your tooth.
 Next, the tooth-colored filling material is placed directly onto the tooth and molded to fill the cavity.
 Finally, once the filling is shaped, we’ll use a special curing light to harden the material instantly.